quickP2P API (java/android SDK version) - programming instructions

 1.3 Event/Callback handler execution

-In quickP2P java event/callback handlers are executed in threads API creates by need.
-This means that if you plan to start some long running operation when even/callback triggers you can just stay in same thread and do tasks.
-API will create other new threads if needed for events that happen while that long running tasks is being executed.
+In quickP2P Java, event/callback handlers are executed in threads API creates by need.
+This means that if you plan to start some long running operation when even/callback triggers you can just stay in the same thread and do tasks.
+API will create other new threads if needed for events that happen while that long-running task is being executed.

-Also there is conservation mechanism, because thread creation in java can be expensive.
-After thread is used for handler execution it will not be destroyed for some time in order to possibly execute some new handler if it arrives.
+Also, there is conservation mechanism, because thread creation in java can be expensive.
+After the thread is used for handler execution it will not be destroyed for some time in order to possibly execute some new handler if it arrives.

 Fact that event/callback arguments are executed in "some" threads imposes the rule that you can't interact with UI directly from them.
 You need to transfer execution of UI interaction code to UI thread by using context.runOnUiThread or something similar.